alejandrojuria/tightbinder/paper.md

 models are as equally popular since they constitute a quick and inexpensive way to model systems, although by contruction, they are restricted to simpler, effective description of the bands.
 Slater-Koster tight-binding models [@SlaterKoster] provide a middle ground since they allow to give a more accurate description of the material based on empirical considerations, while still being simple to compute.

-In principle, one would resort to the most accurate methods available to predict properties of the material.
-However, DFT might become too expensive computationally if the amount of iteration needed to perform the numerical experients is too high.
-This is precisely the role of tight-binding models: supposed that the model captures the key features of the material, it can be used instead to describe the solid, as long as the desired properties depend on those relevant features.
-In general, this approach allows for a qualitative exploration of the materials, while one should look for first principles calculations when seeking quantitive results.
+Then, supposed that the Slater-Koster model captures the key features of the material, it can be used instead of DFT to describe the solid, as long as the desired properties depend on those relevant features.
+In general, this approach allows for a qualitative exploration of the properties of materials, while one should look for first principles calculations when seeking quantitive results.

 Currently, there are several tight-binding packages available, such as PyBinding [@pybinding], Pyqula, PythTB, Kwant [@kwant] and PySKTB [@pysktb] as well as $\mathbb{Z}_2$Pack [@z2pack] for the computation of topological invariants.
 Of those libraries, only PySKTB was